 Reasons Protestors are Correct for Marching and Wrong for Looting

-The protesters have rights and have good frame of mind for wanting to change the impact to the communities.
-Of course the issue is that several out-of-town protesters come in and exchange their good ideas for criminal actions.
-Many so-called civic leaders come in and call for the burning of minority owned (non-African-American) businesses.
+The protesters have rights and have a good frame of mind for wanting to change the impact on the communities.
+Of course, the issue is that several out-of-town protesters come in and exchange their good ideas for criminal actions.
+Many so-called civic leaders come in and call for the burning of minority-owned (non-African-American) businesses.
 Instead of the impact understood and recognized by the community at large these people get to leave the city once their objective is complete.
 Several inside the community are so desperate to get their voice heard they follow these people under ill advice because there’s no one truly looking out for them.
-Their elected officials have let them down, refused to communicate and forgot the representation for which they’ve been elected.
+Their elected officials have let them down, refused to communicate, and forgot the representation for which they’ve been elected.
 If they had the true community’s heart in mind communication would be at the forefront of each and every conversation.

 Police act as the first line between the citizens and the criminals in the court systems.
 Typically, there are several years of pent up aggression or issues that then boil over when a person calls the police.
 It is up to these officers to solve the problems in five-minute increments because that is the approximate time police service calls last.
 Police have training in community relations, dealing with special needs people, dealing with crowd control, and dealing with the court systems.
 The problem is few officers understand that this job is not personal.